IlianIliev/drf-workshop/README.md

  3. The test will fail (tricky moment wih the UserFactory)
  4. Fix the factory and watch the test succeed
  5. Lets talk about token auth (and JWT)

+## Retrieving and updating singles instance
+ 1. Create Profile serializer
+ 2. Create profile view
+ 3. Write tests for getting the profile as logged and anonymous user
+ 4. Specify the permissions for the View
+ 5. Add test for profile update